joshuaeckroth/cinf401-website/notes/ggplot.markdown

 **Important:** The values for any single aesthetic (x values, y values, fill color, line color, etc.) must come from a single column in the data frame.

 If your values come from different columns (or the values are column names), you'll need to melt (and possibly cast) the data frame first.

+Sometimes you want to set a color, shape, or facets based on some column.
+If that column is not already a "factor", you may need to cast it as one first, using `factor(col)` for the column name instead of just `col`.

 ### Example